ongakken/Simtoon_StyleGuide/python.md

 Use snake_case for functions.
 For example, `def hello_world():`.

 ### Methods
-Methods are functions that are part of a class.
+Methods are functions that class members.
 They are identified by the `self` parameter.
 Use snake_case for methods.
 For example, `def hello_world(self):`.

 ### Variables
 Use camelCase for variables.
 For example, `myVar = "hello"`.